wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 The contribution of this article is the logical ordering of <strong>deep-dive</strong> concepts presented in a succint way, as a hands-on narrated scenic tour.
 "PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts and things to remember, available only here for you.

+<a name="SelfService"></a>

-## Desired Self-Servie Workflow
+## Desired "Self-Serve" Workflow

-Here's the workflow we would like to see:
+Here's the workflow I would like to see.
+It's not so much self-service as a tool for administrators.
+Anyway...

 Before someone starts a job/project, a trusted administrator (the boss) specifies on a "self-service" app what should be installed on each worker's laptop, such as the <a href="#Installers">client utilities</a> which should be installed for his/her specific job based on RBAC (Role-Based Access Control) policies.